 Tips for parentsSmartphone to start school - a good idea?

-Is my child old enough to have his or her own smartphone?
+Is my child old enough to have their own smartphone?

-Many parents want a clear age statement as an answer to this question.
-However, it makes more sense than looking at age to consider the child's stage of development.
+Many parents want a clear answer to this question in terms of age.
+However, it makes more sense to look at the child's stage of development than the age.

-With the klicksafe checklist "Is my child fit for his or her own smartphone? "parents can check alone or together with their child whether he or she is ready for a smartphone or not.
+With the klicksafe checklist "Is my child ready for their own smartphone?", parents can check alone or together with their child whether they are ready for a smartphone or not.
+The more points on the checklist you can tick, the sooner your child is ready for their own smartphone.
+We recommend that parents discuss the outstanding points with their child in detail.

-There is no complete protection against negative content and experiences when using smartphones.
-Nevertheless, it is highly advisable to exhaust the possibilities of technical protective measures.
+There is no such thing as complete protection against negative content and experiences when using a smartphone.
+Nevertheless, it is highly advisable to make full use of the technical protection measures available.

-The klicksafe info sheet "Technical settings: Smartphone and Tablet" gives parents a guide to the most important parental control settings on devices with the operating systems iOS and Android.
+The klicksafe info sheet "Technical settings: Smartphone and tablet" provides parents with instructions on the most important parental control settings on devices with the iOS and Android operating systems.

 In the video series "mobil & safe", together with mobilsicher.de, we provide information in ten videos on how to set smartphones securely.
 There are also tips on the correct settings in various apps and messengers.